pucuz/Experience-Builder-Radio-Layers-Widget/readme.md

-# This is the first Experience Builder widget build by Dave
+# This is the first Experience Builder widget that I build

 The widget is a based loosly on several samples from Esri and one from an individual.
 The widget utilizes the latest Experience Builder methods for creating a widget including functional React.